 Interviews.
 A personal, on-site interview is required for admission except in unusual circumstances.
 Interviews are usually held June through August for applicants selected by the Admissions Committee.
 All interviews are scheduled by invitation from the Department of Periodontics.
 Faculty and applicants meet during formal interviews as well as during social events hosted by the current residents.
 However, in light of COVID-19, virtual interviews and social events will be not permitted until further notice.
 Time is provided for applicants to ask questions of faculty, residents, and staff.
 Currently, virtual tours of the Graduate Periodontics Clinic and other facilities will be given.

-Additional requirements for the MS and PhD program applications.
-After provisional acceptance into the Periodontics Postgraduate Program, students must apply to the UIC Graduate School for acceptance into the certificate, and Master’s or PhD programs.
+Additional requirements for the MS, MPH and PhD program applications.
+After provisional acceptance into the Periodontics Postgraduate Program, students must apply to the UIC Graduate School for acceptance into the Certificate and Oral Sciences Master’s programs.
 Individuals seeking to participate in the Certificate/PhD option will need to gain acceptance independently to both the Periodontics Residency Program and PhD in Oral Sciences Program.